MikkelGodsk/dtu_mlops_exam_project/reports/README.md

 The reason for the code coverage less than 100% in the file `model.py` is that we deemed some of the checks in the constructor (`__init__`) too trivial to test.
 These are just checking for the data type and non-negativity of learning-rate and batch size.

 In `predict_model.py`, the reason for the coverage being less than 100% is that we do not test with loading in a checkpoint.
 Unless we transfered this to GitHub, it would not be able to run in actions.
-Lastly, we have tested the code run in the `if __name__ == '__main__':`-block, however we had to open a pipe to another cmd using `os.popen` doing so, so the code is simply not counted here.
+Lastly, we have tested the code run in the `if __name__ == '__main__':`-block.
+In order to do so we had to open a pipe to another cmd using `os.popen` doing so, so the code is simply not counted here.

 ### Question 9